Strategic workforce planning : the future of Work

 • Amenity management to provide work-life balance benefits like dry cleaning and laundry services, notary services, errand running and more

-• Concierge-style services to secure tickets, make dining reservations, plan travel, provide local information, buy flowers, find special gifts and more
+• Concierge-style services to secure tickets, make dining reservations, plan travel, provide local information, buy flowers, find unique gifts and more

 • Meeting and event services that help with room bookings, meeting room set up, invitations (and responses), event planning, audio-visual needs and more

-Circles explored that concept our recent Q3/4 2024 Workplace Trends Report, validating the growing importance of work culture in organizations and emphasizing the need for positive, supportive environments that can connect remote and hybrid employees while combatting toxic culture.
+Circles highlighted how to build a positive work culture in our recent Q3/4 2024 Workplace Trends Report, validating the growing importance of work culture in organizations and emphasizing the need for positive, supportive environments that can connect remote and hybrid employees while combatting toxic culture.
 In preparing our trends report, we found research from SHRM (The Society of Human Resource Management) indicating a concerning trend of employees feeling emotionally drained, burned out, and disconnected from their work culture.
-Low employee engagement levels are contributing to high turnover rates and reduced productivity, with U.S. workers experiencing an 11-year low in engagement.
+Low engagement levels are contributing to high employee turnover rates and reduced productivity, with U.S. workers experiencing an 11-year low in engagement.

 Employers are facing challenges in boosting engagement through traditional methods like pay increases, as economic uncertainties lead to wage stagnation.
 The future of work is shifting towards fostering a thriving culture as a form of currency to enhance the employee experience, boost engagement, and spur business growth.